mereditw/10-740/index.md

   - Accuracy: ± 1°C, ±1% RH
   -	Sampling Rate: 1 Hz
 ##### Static and Dynamic Behavior
-The temperature and humidity are relatively static phenomena, and the DHT11 sensor is limited to 1 measurement a second, making it appropriate for this application.
+The temperature and humidity are relatively static phenomena, and the DHT11 sensor is limited to 1 measurement per second, making it appropriate for this application.

 ### Signal Conditioning and Processing
 Describe the signal conditioning and processing procedures